 Best of Rajasthan Bike Tour

 This tour is customized to the needs of the traveler short on time and high on adrenaline.
 From Udaipur, the city of lakes nestled in the valleys of the Aravallis, we travel in a Northwesterly direction towards the blue city of Jodhpur, sitting on the edge of the Thar desert.
-Along the way we get to meet nomadic herdsmen wandering from village to village with their flocks of sheep and camels, tribal women in brightly colored saris and intricate jewelry, and spot wildlife like the blackbuck and the blue bull.
+Along the way, we get to meet nomadic herdsmen wandering from village to village with their flocks of sheep and camels, tribal women in brightly colored saris and intricate jewelry, and spot wildlife like the blackbuck and the blue bull.
 Every day we see geography change before our eyes as we ride from the mountains to the desert.
-This is one of the most popular cycling circuits in entire Rajasthan.
+This is one of the most popular cycling circuits in the entire Rajasthan.

 Udaipur | 13:00hrs

 Countryside CyclingRide past some of the most interior landscapes

 |DAY 2||Kumbhalgarh||Shahpura Kumbhalvillas||B, L, D||50km / 30mi||cycling|

 |DAY 3||Ghanerao||Ghanerao||B, L, D||50km / 30mi||cycling|